Thermodynamic uncertainty relation for generalized time-reversal observables: FLUCTUATION THEOREM UNCERTAINTY RELATION

 \section{FLUCTUATION THEOREM UNCERTAINTY RELATION}

 Reference~\cite{hasegawa2019ftur} derived an exponential TUR directly from fluctuation theorem symmetries.
-The derivation is solely dependent on a strong DFT for strictly time-antisymmetric observables, and the obtained bound takes the form of
+The derivation depends only on a strong DFT for strictly time-antisymmetric observables, and the obtained bound takes the form of

 Any system that has a joint symmetry of the form: $P(\sigma,\phi)=e^\sigma P(-\sigma,-\phi)$ admits this fluctuation theorem uncertainty relation (FTUR), including both continuous and discrete Markov processes under a periodic protocol \cite{hasegawa2019ftur}.